francotripi/android-assessment-project/README.md

 ### Memory leaks
 ###### *There is a memory leak.
 Try to find it and fix it.*

+The memory leak appears in DetailActivity because there is a reference to this Activity inside a companion object.
+When the Activity is destroyed the GC can not remove it from the heap memory because there is still a reference to it from this variable declared inside the companion object.
+I consider two different alternatives to solve this issue:

+1. Removing the reference inside the companion object that is used by DetailViewModel to get the movie id pulling it from the DetailActivity.
+I opted for the DetailActivity pushing the movie id to the DetailViewModel instead.

 **Solution 1:** https://github.com/francotripi/android-assessment-project/compare/6-the_shrink...b-1-memory_leaks_solution_1?expand=1

+2. Declaring the reference inside the companion object as WeakReference, so the GC can remove it from heap memory.

 **Solution 2:** https://github.com/francotripi/android-assessment-project/compare/6-the_shrink...b-1-memory_leaks_solution_2?expand=1

+The app was also inspected using LeakCanary (https://square.github.io/leakcanary/) to discard any other memory leak.

 ### 2. Java to Kotlin conversion
 ###### *convert `list` module from Java to Kotlin.*

+This process was done following this steps:
+1. Rename the file from .java to .kt
+2. Commit change
+3. Rename the file from .kt to .java
+4. Convert using Android Studio tool
+5. Commit change

+As recommended in the following article: https://medium.com/swlh/12-steps-to-convert-your-java-class-to-kotlin-the-right-way-9a718cfb498d

 **Solution:** https://github.com/francotripi/android-assessment-project/compare/6-the_shrink...b-2-java_to_kotlin_list_module?expand=1